QuickBooks Online configuration

 This option is applicable if retainage or holdbacks for sub invoices and prime contract invoices will be tracked in QuickBooks.

-Learn more about tracking retainage in QuickBooks Online here
+Learn more about tracking retainage in QuickBooks Online.

-Classes are supported in AccountingLink for QuickBooks Desktop and can be used to categorize transaction details.
-If this feature is enabled in QuickBooks Online and used alongside Sage Construction Management, class records should either represent a resource, such as materials, labor, equipment, subcontractors, or other, or align with a specific Sage Construction Management project classification system.
+Classes are supported in AccountingLink for QuickBooks Online and can be used to categorize transaction details.
+If this feature is enabled in QuickBooks Online and used with Sage Construction Management, class records must either represent a resource (materials, labor, equipment, subcontractors, or other) or align with a specific Sage Construction Management project classification system.

-You can find the classification settings in Sage Construction Management in Settings > Feature Settings > Lead / Project.
+You can find the classification settings for Sage Construction Management in Settings > Feature Settings > Lead / Project.

 To enable classes in QuickBooks Online, do the following:

-- Go to Global Settings > Account and Settings > Advanced > Categories.
+- Go to Settings > Account and settings > Advanced > Categories.

 - In the Assign Classes, select One to each row in transaction.